JeffreyWang2864/Baseball-data-analysis/README.md

 ```
 ___

 The scale of the dataset enables analysts to conclude similarities and differences of the data between different time periods.
 By comparing those data, the tendency/pattern of the data is somewhat recognizable.
-One of the most recognizable pattern is the number of hits of home runs in each year.
+One of the most recognizable pattern is the number of home runs a player successfully made in each year.
 I visualized the data with [matplotlib](http://matplotlib.org/), an open source plotting tool, and the programming language [Python](https://www.python.org/).
 <p>
     <img src='https://github.com/JeffreyWang2864/Baseball-data-analysis/blob/master/images/home%20runs.png' caption='1-0-1 and 1-0-2'>
     <center><em style="color:lightGray">1-0-1 and 1-0-2</em></center>
 </p>

 Graph 1-0-1 scattered the amount of home runs each player have made in a specific year.
 Each dot represents the home runs a player made in a specific year.
-For example, the red dot symbolized a player made totally 42 home runs in 1941.
+For example, the red dot in the center of graph 1-0-1 symbolized a player made totally 42 home runs in 1941.
 There are two places in the graph that I found out interesting, and I marked them with boxes.
 Both boxes are highly concentrated with dots.
 The green box indicates that around 1880, most player made 0-3 home runs per year.
 The highest record at 1880 was made by Bill Ahearn, who made 6 home runs in TRN.
 The red box, on the other hand, clearly suggests the vast difference of the baseball environment three decades after 1880.
 In "modern" era, baseball players usually make 0-20 home runs for a year.
 Even a regular baseball player in the twenty-first century can easily break Bill Ahearn's record, which the latter only made 6 home runs.
 In comparison, the record in 2010 was made by David Aardsma, who have made 54 home runs in SEA.
-David's data is 9 times larger than Bill's.
+David's data is 9 times greater than Bill's.
 The second graph was created with the same dataset but in a different approach: The broken line shows the summation of all home runs has been made in the statistic within a year.
 In this graph, the difference in terms of the number of home run is even more noticeable.

 I gathered the data with the following SQL commands: